Mark the Evangelist: Biblical and traditional information

 Evidence for Mark the Evangelist's authorship of the Gospel of Mark that bears his name originates with Papias (c.
 60).
 Scholars of the Trinity Evangelical Divinity School are "almost certain" that Papias is referencing John Mark.
 Modern mainstream Bible scholars find Papias's information difficult to interpret.

 The Coptic Church accords with identifying Mark the Evangelist with John Mark, as well as that he was one of the Seventy Disciples sent out by Jesus (Luke 10:1), as Hippolytus confirmed.
 Coptic tradition also holds that Mark the Evangelist hosted the disciples in his house after Jesus's death, that the resurrected Jesus came to Mark's house (John 20), and that the Holy Spirit descended on the disciples at Pentecost in the same house.
 Furthermore, Mark is also believed to have been among the servants at the Marriage at Cana who poured out the water that Jesus turned to wine (John 2:1–11).

 According to the Coptic tradition, Mark was born in Cyrene, a city in the Pentapolis of North Africa (now Libya).
-This tradition adds that Mark returned to Pentapolis later in life, after being sent by Paul to Colossae (Colossians 4:10; Philemon 24.)
-Some, however, think these actually refer to Mark the Cousin of Barnabas), and serving with him in Rome (2 Timothy 4:11); from Pentapolis he made his way to Alexandria.
-When Mark returned to Alexandria, the pagans of the city resented his efforts to turn the Alexandrians away from the worship of their traditional gods.
+When Mark arrived in Alexandria, the pagans of the city resented his efforts to turn the Alexandrians away from the worship of their traditional gods.
 In AD 68, they placed a rope around his neck and dragged him through the streets until he was dead.